Kesa2773/HideDock/README.md

 # HideDock
-just a tweak to hide dock iOS enjoy  no dependencies
+just a tweak to hide dock iOS, enjoy :D

+# no dependencies